Bordered Heegaard Floer homology: Invariance and pairing: A-infty algebras and modules

-Let $\cModule$ be a right $\Ainf$ module over $\cDGA$.
+\begin{example} Let $\cModule$ be a right $\Ainf$ module over $\cDGA$.
 Suppose moreover that, for all $i>2$, $m_i=0$ and $\mu_i=0$.
-Then not only is $\cDGA$ a differential graded algebra, but also $\cModule$ is a module over $\cDGA$ (in the traditional sense), equipped with a differential satisfying the Leibniz rule with respect to the algebra action on the module.
+Then not only is $\cDGA$ a differential graded algebra, but also $\cModule$ is a module over $\cDGA$ (in the traditional sense), equipped with a differential satisfying the Leibniz rule with respect to the algebra action on the module, i.e., a \emph{differential graded module}. \end{example}

-\begin{definition} Let $\cModule$ and $\cModule'$ be two right $\Ainf$ modules.
-A {\em strictly unital morphism of $\Ainf$-modules}~$f$, or simply an $\Ainf$-morphism, is a collection of maps
+\begin{definition} Let $\cModule$ and $\cModule'$ be strictly unital right $\Ainf$ modules over a strictly unital $\Ainf$ algebra.
+A {\em strictly unital homomorphism $f$ of $\Ainf$ modules}, {$\Ainf$!homomorphism|see{homomorphism of $\Ainf$ modules}} or simply an $\Ainf$ homomorphism, is a collection of maps

 indexed by $i\geq 1$, satisfying the compatibility conditions

 and the unital condition if $i>1$ and some $a_j=1$.